-In the immediate aftermath of operations, the 1990-1991 Gulf War was considered an iconic success.
-Although Iraq suffered an unmistakable battlefield rout and lingered under international sanctions and an intrusive United Nations WMD inspections regime designed to enforce compliance, U.S. leaders continued to fear that Saddam Hussein remained intractable and ruthless after 1991.
-This lingering fear would be addressed with an unlimited war to remove the regime in 2003.
+In the immediate aftermath of operations, the 1990-1991 Gulf War was considered an iconic success, but one which also revealed the key constraints of a modern operating environment.
+Although Iraq suffered an unmistakable battlefield rout and was targeted by international sanctions and an intrusive United Nations WMD inspections regime designed to enforce compliance, U.S. leaders continued to fear that Saddam Hussein remained intractable and ruthless after 1991.
+Eventually, the U.S. government would pursue an unlimited war to remove the regime in 2003.
 The decision to bring about regime change provoked controversy and debate for attempting too much in contrast to what some feared as "too little" from 1991.
-As such, this case provides a particularly rich platform for exploring a range of issues, such as the complexities of joint and combined operations, modern civil-military relations, the limits and advantages of limited war strategies, the centrality of interaction with the adversary, and Clausewitz's dictum that in war no result is ever final.
-Given the depth of key documents that have now become declassified, the war also provides an opportunity to fully explore the critical issue of constructing a policy-strategy match, setting students up well for synthesizing the critical analysis skills developed across a cumulative course.
+As such, this case provides a particularly rich platform for exploring a range of issues, such as the complexities of joint and combined operations, modern civil-military relations, the limits and advantages of limited war strategies, interaction with an active adversary, and Clausewitz's dictum that in war no result is ever final.
+Given the depth of key documents that have now become declassified, the war also provides an opportunity to fully explore the critical issue of constructing a policy-strategy match, strategic thinking, integration of naval and other instruments of national power, and nuclear deterrence.